tibramo/angular-presence/README.md

   TYPING : {
     accept: "KEYBOARD"
   },
-  IDLE : { // initially and two seconds after the last keypress this state will be active
+  IDLE : { // initially, two seconds after the last keypress and when mouse- or touchevents occur this state will be active
     enter: 2000,
     initial: true
   },
-  AWAY : 2000 // twenty seconds after the last keypress this state will be active }
+  AWAY : 20000 // this state will be active 18 seconds (20s - 2s) after the last registered event in IDLE, wich is equivalent to 20 seconds atfer entering TYPING when no event occurs
+}
 ```

 ##Adding the directive

-You can add the `presence` directive as an attribute on any component that you like.
+You can add the `presence` directive as an attribute on any components that you like.
 If you dont want to detect all events, you can pass it a string with one or more keywords from `'MOUSE KEYBOARD TOUCH'`.

 ##Using the defined states